-Oreo cookies- Crushing up oreo cookies and adding it to the cookie dough will help to give us a wonderful flavor throughout every cookie!
+Oreo cookies- Crushing up Oreo cookies and adding them to the cookie dough will help to give us a wonderful flavor throughout every cookie!

 You may need to use your hands to help mix it in.
 The dough will be thick.